Heavenlyview

 Semiconductor, since merged with RFMD and now called Qorvo, Inc. There, we develop the technologies to

-August, 2023, I am officially retired from my position at Skyworks, doing a bit of contract/consulting work
+Skyworks.
+As of August, 2023, I am officially retired from my position at Skyworks, but continuing to do a